Jeff Schuh

 Jeffrey Schuh (born May 22, 1958) is an American former professional football linebacker in the National Football League (NFL).

-Schuh was selected by the Cincinnati Bengals in the seventh round of the 1981 NFL draft and spent five seasons with the team.
+Schuh was selected 176th overall by the Cincinnati Bengals in the seventh round of the 1981 NFL draft and spent five seasons with the team.
 He would split his final season between the Green Bay Packers and the Minnesota Vikings.

 He played at the collegiate level at the University of Minnesota.